tembolo1284/yield_dapp_/README.md

 Please see videos showing a demo of a Deposit, an issuance of reward tokens, and a withdrawal.

-The second and more important part of the project is the Loan business part of the DeFi bank.

-## Technologies and Installation Guide

-For the yield staking part of the project you must do the following:

-We have python version 3.7.10 and git version 2.33.0.windows.2 installed on a laptop running windows 10 pro.
-We also have MetaMask and Ganache installed.

-Install node.js to be able to run javascript from the command line.
-Run 'node -v' after install to ensure you get a version number.
-Install truffle suite to be able to compile and migrate contracts to the blockchain using one of the address you get when launching Ganache.
-You can run 'npm install -g truffle' (the g here is global so it hits all your environments).

 Now for the loans part of the project!

 -------------------------------